hhzl/Amber-ToDo-List/README.md

 Instructions
 ------------

-- Download and upzip or fork and clone this repository.
+1. Download and upzip or fork and clone this repository.
-- Open the directory where `index.html` and `README.md` are located.
+2. Open the directory where `index.html` and `README.md` are located.
-- Open a terminal window and execute `bower install`
+3. Open a terminal window and execute `bower install`
-- Then execute `amber serve`
+4. Then execute `amber serve`
+5. Point your web browser to `localhost:4000`.

 Application structure
 ---------------------